galaxyproject/galaxy-hub/content/news/2022-02-galaxy-update/index.md

 **17 February, 17 March, 21 April**

-Please join us for the CoFest day on the third Thursday of each month (February 17, March 17, and April 21) to help the Galaxy Ecosystem become a better place, and to help new contributors come on board.
+Please join us for the CoFest day on the third Thursday of each month to help the Galaxy Ecosystem become a better place, and to help new contributors come on board.

 We will be on Gitter for chat all day long, please take advantage of both to communicate with your collaborators around the world.